local-minimum/UnitySocial/README.md

 - [ ] Allow changing settings without restarting service
 - [ ] Add a status page for `/highscore/<game>` that lists top X for all scores o the game.
 - [ ] Allow request to get any number of scores (within reason).

-## Include updated C# code for use in unity to communicate with service into this repository.
+- [ ] Include updated C# code for use in unity to communicate with this service into this repository.